43081j/43081j.github.io/_posts/2026-08-16-humanity-in-open-source.md

 - A user gives an agent the task of finding open source projects to contribute to, and it submits issues and pull requests on their behalf
 - A bounty program aimed at agents, where the agent picks issues to work on and submits pull requests for them

-**This change means many of us maintainers are now receiving extremely high volumes of issues and pull requests compared to before.**
+**This change means many of us maintainers are now receiving extremely high volumes of pull requests compared to before.**

 Here's my GitHub activity in 2025, compared to 2026: